josedlg/aws-terraform-vpc/README.md

-##Creating a VPC on AWS using Terraform.
+##Creating a VPC on AWS using Terraform.<br/>
--Creating a VPC using Terraform Modules
+-Creating a VPC using Terraform Modules<br/>
--Using Input variables for VPC and module and refrence them in VPC Terraform Module, and loacl variables -terraform.tvars, vpc.auto.tfvars to load variable values by default from those files to the VPC.
+-Using Input variables for VPC and module and refrence them in VPC Terraform Module, and loacl variables<br/>
--Defined Output values for VPC
+-terraform.tvars, vpc.auto.tfvars to load variable values by default from those files to the VPC.<br/> -Defined Output values for VPC<br/>